Gender Bias in Emotion Recognition by Large Language Models: Results

 \section{Results}

 We evaluated the frequency of emotion labels predicted by multiple LLMs for captions with man, woman, and undefined genders.
 Fig.~\ref{fig:mfn} visualizes these distributions for 4 of these models (GPT-4o mini, GPT-5 mini, Mistral-instruct, TinyLLaMA), normalized per emotion label to highlight relative differences across gender variants.
 We observe deviations in the predicted emotion distributions across man, woman, and undefined captions.
 It is important to note that the total number of predictions per model and for each gender varies across different models (see Table~\ref{tab:freq}).
-Specifically, among the various LLMs, TinyLLaMA tends to predict more labels, and fine-tuned models also produce a higher number of predictions across all settings.
-Furthermore, except for TinyLLaMA and the fine-tuned models, the other models tend to predict fewer labels for captions referring to men compared to those referring to women or undefined genders.
+Specifically, among the various LLMs, TinyLLaMA tends to predict more labels across all settings, and chain-of-thought model also produce a higher number of predictions across de-biased models.
+Furthermore, except for TinyLLaMA, the other models tend to predict fewer labels for captions referring to men compared to those referring to women or undefined genders.